Steven Hayden Pollock

-Steven Hayden Pollock (August 12, 1947 – February 1, 1981) was a mycologist who studied psychoactive mushrooms and published many articles on the potential of mushrooms to treat illness and improve quality of life.
+Steven Hayden Pollock (August 12, 1947 – February 1, 1981) was an American mycologist who studied psychoactive mushrooms and published many articles on the potential of mushrooms to treat illness and improve quality of life.

+He was shot dead in his office and the murder remains unprosecuted.

 Life and career

 On September 3, 1977, in Tampa, Florida, while the Second International Mycological Congress was ongoing, Pollock and Gary Lincoff discovered a new species of psychoactive mushroom, which they named Psilocybe tampanensis.

 Pollock wrote a book on Magic Mushroom Cultivation in 1977.
 It contained his research on several ways to cultivate magic mushrooms, including the method of cultivation in brown rice that was later demonstrated to produce mushrooms of high psilocybin content.

 Pollock isolated a strain of P. tampanensis that produced sclerotia of a size much bigger than known before.
 This discovery enabled a means of using psilocybin in places where magic mushrooms are illegal.

 Pollock envisioned creating the first legal medical mushroom research laboratory and estimated he would need about two million dollars to set it up.
 Together with another mushroom lover, Michael Forbes, he founded a company called Hidden Creek in 1979 to sell P. tampanensis sclerotium by mail.
 The company advertised in the monthly magazine High Times, and became the largest magic mushroom vendor in the world within the same year.

 As well as selling mushrooms and prescriptions, Pollock planted an acre of cannabis to get the funds he needed for his research.
 He traveled to the Amazon and Mexico to study psychoactive mushrooms and discovered three species in 1979: Psilocybe armandii, Psilocybe wassoniorum, and Psilocybe schultesii.
 In 1980, because of his high volume of illegal prescription writing, the state pharmacy board alerted employees about his practice.
 As a work-around Pollock bought his own pharmacy to supply his customers.